Casco Viejo & the Cathedral

 We crossed the Plaza de Don Federico Moyúa, a meeting of eight streets at a broad traffic circle containing a fountain and thick beds of impatiens in bloom.
 The air was a bit chilly but plenty of people were enjoying the sunshine.
 We spotted a cafe and walked in, but stopped short when we saw the receptionist for a bank.

 We had entered a Santander Work Café.
-But it was open to the public so we grabbed some coffee, tea, and some kind of breakfast from the counter and watched people some in out for banking while we ate.
+But it was open to the public so we grabbed some coffee, tea, and some kind of breakfast from the counter and watched people coming in and out for banking while we ate.

 The Basque mariners dominated the whaling and cod fishing industries for centuries.
 Their innovation in ship building, including for whaling, fishing, and cargo, made them key contributors to Spain's economic and military strength during the Age of Discovery.